bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 Timed tasks.
 I don't use crontab for two reasons:

 1. all configurations, scripts are within Flash backup. (crontab can also be restored as a file `crontab ~/.crontab`)
-2. simple visual management.
+2. Simple dashboard and log management.

 Some complex cron doesn't work, so weigh it yourself.

 ### NerdTools